-Data on the raw materials for PP pipes and fittings are coming from PlasticsEurope (the association of plastics manufacturers).
+Data on the raw materials (resin) for PP multilayer low noise Soil & Waste pipes and fittings are coming from PlasticsEurope (the association of plastics manufacturers).
 PlasticsEurope represent the European plastics manufacturing chain.

 Data on extrusion and injection moulding processes are collected within the framework of a project that has been carried out by TNO in commission of PlasticsEurope.
-In this framework TNO collected the environmental inputs and outputs related to the extrusion of PP pipes and injection moulding of PP fittings.
+In this framework TNO collected some of the environmental inputs and outputs related to the extrusion of PP multilayer low noise pipes and injection moulding of PP multilayer low noise fittings.
+Additional environmental input and output data are coming from the respective TEPPFA member companies.
 The TEPPFA and VITO experts critically reviewed the proposed datasets for the two converting processes and formulated questions and remarks to TNO.
-Then TEPPFA and VITO experts prepared a revised version for European average datasets for PP fittings injection moulding and PP pipe extrusion.
-The revised datasets have been used within this LCA study.
+Then TEPPFA and VITO experts prepared a revised version for European average datasets for PP multilayer low noise fittings injection moulding and PP multilayer low noise pipe extrusion.
+The revised datasets have been used within this LCA study in combination with company specific data collected from the respective TEPPFA member companies.
 The datasets also included transport of raw materials to converters and packaging of produced products (pipes and fittings).

-Data on other pipe system components are coming from the TEPPFA experts (amounts that are needed for the functional unit) and from publicly available LCA databases (LCI data per kg of component that is part of the PP pipe system).
+Data on other pipe system components are coming from the TEPPFA experts (amounts that are needed for the functional unit) and from publicly available LCA databases (LCI data per kg of component that is part of the PP multilayer low noise pipe system).

-Application specific data are dealing with all life cycle phases from the transportation of the packed PP pipe system to the customer to the final EoL treatment scenario.
-In this framework VITO prepared an application-specific questionnaire in close consultation with the TEPPFA experts.
+Application specific data are dealing with all life cycle phases from the transportation of the packed PP multilayer low noise pipe system to the customer to the final EoL treatment scenario.
+In this framework TEPPFA prepared an application-specific questionnaire.
 The collection of application specific data encompasses the identification of different kind of scenarios for transport to construction site, construction process and demolition process and the EoL treatment.